Skip to main content

 Learn more about the participation guidelines and rules as well as how to register for the National Women's Case Competition.

-1. The competition is only open to undergraduate students.
+1. The McCombs National Women's Case Competition is only open to undergraduate students.

-3. Majority of a team's participants (2-3) must be enrolled in the business school at their home institution.
+• At least 2 students on each team must be enrolled in the business school at their home institution.

 Attire Guidelines & Travel Planning